vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/kubernetes/dotnet-4_x-gac.md

 ## gac.ps1

-  THis powershell script will be executed during container build and will add the library into the container's GAC.
+  THis PowerShell script will be executed during container build and will add the library into the container's GAC.

   ```csharp
   [System.Reflection.Assembly]::Load('System.EnterpriseServices, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a')